 A secondary school with an enrollment of 600 students or more shall have an assistant principal and shall add an assistant for each additional 600 students.
-The qualifications for assistant principals shall be the same as those for the principals.
-Assistant principals shall be provided by the same ratio for combined schools of similar enrollments.
+Assistant principals for combined schools shall be provided by the same ratio.
+The educational requirements for assistant principals shall be the same as those for the principals.